jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/s3-stream-wrapper.rst

    limitations under the License.

 ========================
-Amazon S3 Stream Wrapper
+|S3| Stream Wrapper
 ========================

 Introduction
 ------------

-The Amazon S3 stream wrapper allows you to store and retrieve data from Amazon S3 using built-in PHP functions like ``file_get_contents``, ``fopen``, ``copy``, ``rename``, ``unlink``, ``mkdir``, ``rmdir``, etc.
+The |S3| stream wrapper allows you to store and retrieve data from Amazon S3 using built-in PHP functions like ``file_get_contents``, ``fopen``, ``copy``, ``rename``, ``unlink``, ``mkdir``, ``rmdir``, etc.

-You need to register the Amazon S3 stream wrapper in order to use it:
+You need to register the |S3| stream wrapper in order to use it:

 .. code-block:: php